FeerassE/EloquentJavascript_3rd_Edition/README.md

-# Annotated EloquentJavascript 3rd Edition
+# Annotated Eloquent Javascript 3rd Edition

 This is my annotated version of Eloquent JavaScript 3rd edition.